 Keeping an unoccupied property safe

-- Keep your mailbox clear, avoid letters and junk mail building up signalling little use of the property.
+- Keep your mailbox clear, avoid letters and junk mail building up signaling little use of the property.

 - Keep gardens and driveways clean and maintained.